cfgraeme/simple-cli/README.md

 In order to stay within the time limit and make sure I had working containers, I did not create quite as large of a test suite as I would have liked.

-I added some functionality for EXITing the CLI and NOOP operations for empty lines.
+I added some functionality for `EXIT`ing the CLI and `NOOP` operations for empty lines.